Entry-Level Healthcare Administrator Resume Questions

 If employers do explicitly ask for references, trim what you need to and make room to include at least three.
 Try to rely on academic references over personal references; if you have any professional connections despite no work experience, those can also be valuable.

 For an entry-level role, you may only have one job.
 That doesn’t mean you should try to pad that one job with an overwhelming number of bullets.
-The ideal number of bullets for each job should be no more than six to eight.
+As our resume examples and professional resume templates demonstrate, the ideal number of bullets for each job should be no more than six to eight.